erikaris/til/05_spatial_analysis.md

     3. [tmap](https://www.rdocumentation.org/packages/tmap/versions/3.2/topics/tmap-package) --> Thematic Map Visualization.
     4. [raster](https://www.rdocumentation.org/packages/raster/versions/3.4-5) --> for working with raster data. `raster` provides 3 objects:  `RasterLayer`, `RasterStack`, and `RasterBrick`. `RasterStack` and `RasterBrick` are designed for storing many rasters, all of the same extents and dimension (a.k.a. multi-band, or multi-layer rasters).
     5. [rasterVis](https://www.rdocumentation.org/packages/rasterVis/versions/0.49) --> Visualization Methods for Raster Data.
+    6. [rgdal](https://www.rdocumentation.org/packages/rgdal/versions/1.5-23) --> Bindings for the 'Geospatial' Data Abstraction Library.
+Some of its functions:

+        1. `readOGR()` --> reading shp into R spatial object.

 2. Python